smartive/fluorflow/packages/fluorflow/README.md

 }
 ```

-Bottom sheets are shown via the `BottomSheetService` that has extension methods
+Bottom sheets are shown via the `NavigationService` that has extension methods
 attached for each bottom sheet.
 Parameters of sheets are taken into account
 when used with the fluorflow generator.

 Dialogs work exactly the same way as bottom sheets, but are shown via the
-`DialogService` and have another base class.
+`Dialogs` extension in the `NavigationService` and have another base class.

 **Important:** Bottom sheets are always wrapped in a `Scaffold` widget.
 Thus,
 they inherit your styles. `Dialogs` do not have this behavior (by design).